codesphere-cloud/usp-chatbot-blog/README.md

 Let's find out.

 ## Getting Started in Codesphere
+Make sure you add your open AI key as environment variable `OPENAI_KEY`.

-To run the development server:
+Then, to run the development server:

 1. Run the ci prepare stage
 2. Run the ci run stage
 3. Open the deployment

 ## Gettin Started Locally
+Make sure you add your open AI key as environment variable `OPENAI_KEY`.

-To run the development server:
+Then, to run the development server:

 ```bash
 pipenv install